Glenthorne National Park Master Plan

 The transformation of the Glenthorne Precinct follows a master plan that was developed in consultation with the community in 2019.

-Finalised in late 2019, the master plan for the Glenthorne Precinct identifies the need to retain the distinct natural character and functions of each park while enhancing the connections between them, using existing and new infrastructure and creating an accessible and inclusive network of open space.
+The master plan identified the need to retain the distinct natural character and functions of each park while enhancing the connections between them, using existing and new infrastructure and creating an accessible and inclusive network of open space.

-The master plan includes recommendations about expanding transport options and facilitating traffic access for more people to visit and enjoy the area.
+The master plan also included recommendations about expanding transport options and facilitating traffic access for more people to visit and enjoy the area.

 Bringing the master plan to life